paulobrandao-dev/react-material/README.md

 ![Coverage](./badges.svg)

-React Material is an impressive and user-friendly library of components that follows the Material 3 design system.
+React Material is a component library that is built based on the principles of the Material 3 design system.

 ## Components